-There are three scheduled exercises each year, one for organisations with a Year End of 31 March and one for Educational Establishments with a Year End of 31 July and one for Academies with a Year End of 31 August.
+There are three scheduled exercises each year as follows:

+- Organisations with a Year End of 31 March

+- Educational Establishments with a Year End of 31 July

+- · Academies with a Year End of 31 August.

 The procedure and schedule for all organisations is driven and set by the Fund Actuary following consultation and agreement on the assumptions to be used in the exercises.
+The typical target schedule for organisations with a 31 March Year End would be: